-Winter melon, scientifically called Benincasa hispida, is also commonly called the wax gourd, the ash gourd, white gourd, and the winter gourd.
+Winter melon, scientifically called Benincasa hispida, also is commonly called the wax gourd, the ash gourd, white gourd, and the winter gourd.
 Its seasonal name probably comes from the fact that while grown during the summer and autumn, it can be stored and eaten during the winter months.
 Mature winter melon has a very mild taste, while the immature fruit is sweet.

 What It Looks Like